pvcnt/accio/site/docs/install.md

 $ ./pants binary src/jvm/fr/cnrs/liris/accio/cli:bin
 ```

-If the compilation is successful, an `accio.jar` will appear in the `dist/` folder.
+If the compilation is successful, an `accio.jar` JAR will appear in the `dist/` folder.

 To compile from source, you might need additional dependencies.
 Alternatively, if you have [Vagrant](https://www.vagrantup.com) and [VirtualBox](https://www.virtualbox.org) installed on your machine, you can launch a development environment via `vagrant up`.